-

 Can foreign funds be offered to investors in Slovakia?

-• the category of the involved foreign fund,
+• the category of the foreign fund concerned;

-• the fact whether it is offered by a management company, a foreign European or a non-European management company.Note: The table contains references to the provisions of the Act on Collective Investment.
+• whether it is offered by a management company, a foreign European or a non-European management company.Note: The table contains references to provisions of the Act on Collective Investment.

-• funds that meet the conditions of the UCITS Directive for investing in transferable securities and for spreading risk, and at the same time are
+• meet the conditions of the UCITS Directive for investing in transferable securities and for risk-spreading;

-• established based on an authorization in another EU member state,
+• are established under an authorisation granted in another EU Member State;

-• in the territory of Slovakia, they can be offered in the form of a public offer on the basis of a notification according to § 142 et seq. of the Act on Collective Investment.Foreign alternative investment funds are:
+• can be offered in the territory of Slovakia in the form of a public offer based on a notification under Section 142 et seq. of the Act on Collective Investment.Foreign alternative investment funds:

-• funds that do not meet the conditions of the UCITS Directive,
+• do not meet the conditions of the UCITS Directive;

-• are regulated through EU legal acts known under the abbreviation AIFMD,
+• are regulated under the EU’s AIFMD legislation;

 -

-What are the other types of funds according to EU regulations?
+What other types of funds are permitted under EU regulations?

-Based on special regulations of the European Union, it is also possible to establish other types of standard or alternative investment funds, the common feature of which is a simplified process of their cross-border distribution in the EU:
+Under special regulations of the European Union, other types of standard and alternative investment funds can also be established, all of them characterised by a simplified process for their cross-border distribution in the EU:

-Standard funds Alternative investment funds Money Market Funds (MMF) Money Market Funds (MMF) European Venture Capital Funds (EuVECA) European Social Entrepreneurship Funds (EuSEF) European Long-Term Investment Funds (ELTIF) Regulations of the European Parliament and Council (EU) 2017/1131 on money market funds 345/2013 on European venture capital funds 346/2013 on European social entrepreneurship funds 2015/760 on European long-term investment funds 2023/606 which changes regulation 2015/760 (ELTIF 2.0) The money market funds (MMF):
+Standard funds Alternative investment funds Money market funds (MMF) Money market funds (MMF) European Venture Capital Funds (EuVECA) European Social Entrepreneurship Funds (EuSEF) European Long-Term Investment Funds (ELTIF) Regulations of the European Parliament and Council (EU) 2017/1131 on money market funds 345/2013 on European venture capital funds 346/2013 on European social entrepreneurship funds 2015/760 on European long-term investment funds 2023/606 which changes regulation 2015/760 (ELTIF 2.0) Money market funds (MMFs):

-• invest in short-term assets (assets with a residual maturity not exceeding 2 years),
+• invest in short-term assets (assets with a residual maturity not exceeding two years);

-• their separate or cumulative objectives are to offer returns in line with money market rates or to preserve the value of the investment,
+• have separate or cumulative objectives to offer returns in line with money market rates or to preserve the value of the investment;

-• intend to invest their assets mainly in the so-called qualified investments,
+• aim to invest their assets mainly in what are known as qualifying investments;

-• intend to invest their assets mainly in the so-called eligible investment assets,
+• aim to invest their assets mainly in what are known as eligible investment assets;

-• can be offered to retail as well as professional investors.
+• can be offered to retail investors as well as professional investors.

 -

-What types of funds do we know according to investor rights?
+How are funds categorised according to investor rights?

-Domestic and foreign funds can be categorized from the point of view of the rights of investors into open and closed funds.
+Domestic and foreign funds can be categorised according to the rights of investors into open-end funds and closed-end funds.

-Domestic funds can be established for: indefinite period definite period Open funds Closed funds the unit holder has the right to request that his/her shares are paid out of the fund´s assets the unit holder does not have the right to request that his/her shares are paid out of the fund´s assets The open fund:
+Domestic funds can be established for: an indefinite or a definite period a definite period Open-end funds Closed-end funds unit-holders have the right to request that their shares are redeemed out of the fund’s assets unit-holders do not have the right to request that their shares are redeemed out of the fund’s assets Open-end fund

-• its unit holder (shareholder) has the right to have unit certificates (shares) paid out of the fund´s assets at his/her request,
+• Its unit-holders (shareholders) have the right to have their unit certificates (shares) redeemed out of the fund’s assets at their request.

-• a domestic open fund can be established for a definite or indefinite period.The closed fund:
+• A domestic open-end fund can be established for a definite or indefinite period.Closed-end fund

-• its unit holder (shareholder) does not have the right to have unit certificates (shares) paid out of the fund´s assets at his/her request,
+• Its unit-holders (shareholder) do not have the right to have their unit certificates (shares) redeemed out of the fund´s assets at their request.

-• a domestic closed fund can be established only for a definite period which cannot exceed ten years.
+• A domestic closed-end fund can be established only for a definite period not exceeding ten years.

 -